 How to Apply

-You can apply through the Graduate Teacher Training Registry (GTTR) from mid October 2012 for courses that start in 2013.
-The GTTR charge a small application fee and you can then complete the application online.
-Once the GTTR have processed your application, you will be able to check its progress and reply to offers online using the GTTR’s Track service.
-Contact the GTTR on:
+You can apply through UCAS Teacher Training from November 2013 for courses that start in 2014.
+UCAS charge a small application fee and you can then complete the application online.
+Once UCAS has processed your application, you will be able to check its progress and reply to offers online using the UCAS Track service.
+Contact UCAS on:

 Telephone: +44 8714 680469.